-To be clear, I am not advocating deliberative democracy as a route to quality opinions (see note),24 rather, I suggest that the anticipation of having to justify one's opinions can prompt motivation and that can generate what I would consider higher quality opinions (i.e., opinions based on greater consideration and thought).
-Baumeister and Leary (2011: 11, 14) explain that "social contact could overcome established intergroup prejudices and stereotype... group memberships also appear to exert important influence on cognitive patterns."
+To be clear, I am not advocating deliberative democracy as a route to quality opinions24; rather, I suggest that the anticipation of having to justify one's opinions can prompt motivation, and that can generate what I would consider higher quality opinions (i.e., opinions based on greater consideration and thought).
+Baumeister and Leary (2011, pp. 11, 14) explain that "social contact could overcome established intergroup prejudices and stereotype . . . group memberships also appear to exert important influence on cognitive patterns."
 Overall, motivation can stem from anticipation via social groups, issue importance, or some other mechanism.
-This may or may not depend on the make-up of the group but, regardless, evidence from Mutz (2006) suggests groups can be heterogeneous if this is a necessary condition.
+This may or may not depend on the makeup of the group but, regardless, evidence from Mutz (2006) suggests groups can be heterogeneous if this is a necessary condition.

 One could then map back to how those more motivated meet the aforementioned criteria, despite their previously discussed problems.
-For example, motivated individuals have been shown to engage in substantially less motivated reasoning (Druckman et al. n.d), are less likely to fall victim to biased reasoning (Druckman 2003), and are more likely to connect issues to preferences (Plaks 2011).
-Moreover, engagement with heterogonous groups can prompt such motivation (Klar 2013).25
+For example, motivated individuals have been shown to engage in substantially less motivated reasoning (Bolsen et al., 2014), are less likely to fall victim to biased reasoning (Druckman, 2003), and are more likely to connect issues to preferences (Plaks, 2011).
+Moreover, engagement with heterogonous groups can prompt such motivation (Klar, 2013).25